 - take a stroll in the gently rolling vineyards,

 - visit 2 cellars with sampling 3-4 wines and

 - end the tour with a traditional 3-course lunch.

 - Transfer to and back and professional guiding are also included.

 Take a ride on the impressive Ferris wheel standing on Erzsébet tér in the city centre.

-It operates every day, all year round and offers a fantastic panorama from the top.
+It operates every day, all year round – even on public and national holidays – and offers a fantastic panorama from the top.

 - Monday – Tuesday: 10.00 – 23.00

 - Wednesday – Thursday: 10.00 – 24.00

 - 2 700 HUF 6 9 EUR for adults,